ahmed-226/RESTful-pg-nodejs/REAdME.md

 # Node.js RESTful API Server with PostgreSQL

 This repository contains the source code for a RESTful API server built with Node.js and PostgreSQL.
-The API server provides endpoints for managing resources such as users, posts, comments, etc.
+The API server provides endpoints for managing resources such as categories, products, etc.

 ## Prerequisites